RESEARCH STARTER

 Although Osbourne originally planned to retire in the late 1990s, he postponed his retirement indefinitely.
 Osbourne continued to release albums, such as Scream (2010).
 The singer also continued to tour and perform regularly.

 In 2013, Osbourne teamed with Black Sabbath for the band's final studio album, 13.
 It was the first studio album Osbourne had recorded with the group since his departure in the late 1970s.
-In 2016, Osbourne resumed his frontman position in Black Sabbath for the band's farewell tour, appropriately named The End, which trekked across North America, Europe, and Russia.
+In 2016, Osbourne resumed his frontman position in Black Sabbath for the band's farewell tour, appropriately named The End, which trekked across North America, Europe, and Russia into 2017.

-Although Osbourne was plagued with a series of health problems during the late 2010s and 2020s—including a diagnosis of Parkinson's disease which he made public in 2020 and a botched neck surgery—he continued to perform sporadically and produce new work.
+Although Osbourne was plagued with a series of health problems during the late 2010s and 2020s—including a diagnosis of Parkinson's disease, which he made public in 2020, and a botched neck surgery—he continued to perform sporadically and produce new work.
 In 2020, he released the album Ordinary Man, followed by the release of his eleventh solo album, Patient Number 9, in 2022.
 The latter album, which featured musical legends like Jeff Beck and Eric Clapton, took home two Grammy Awards at the 2023 ceremony for best rock album and best metal performance.
+Continuing to experience health issues, he underwent a fourth round of spinal surgery in 2023 to repair injuries from a 2019 fall, which damaged metal rods inserted after his 2003 ATV accident.
+From that point, he largely experienced difficulty walking.

 Impact